MartinBurian/kosapy/README.md

         teacher("xlink:href") - the xlink (original field attribute value) teacher.firstName() - value from the fetched xlinked entry

-The field type is detected automatically and parsed:
+The field type is detected automatically and the value is parsed:
 * date to datetime.date
 * datetime to datetime.datetime
 * integer to int